 Network forensics: Use of tools to monitor network traffic like intrusion detection systems and firewalls

 Malware forensics: Analysis of code to identify malicious programs like viruses, ransomware, or Trojan horses

-When conducting an investigation and analysis of evidence, computer forensics specialists use various techniques; here are four common ones:
+When conducting an investigation and analysis of evidence, computer forensics specialists use various techniques; here are a few examples:

-This technique involves recovering and restoring files or file fragments that are deleted by a person—either accidentally or deliberately—or by a virus or malware.
+Deleted file recovery.
+This technique involves recovering and restoring files or fragments deleted by a person—either accidentally or deliberately—or by a virus or malware.

+Reverse steganography.
 The process of attempting to hide data inside a digital message or file is called steganography.
-Reverse-steganography happens when computer forensic specialists look at the hashing of a message or the file contents.
+Reverse steganography happens when computer forensic specialists look at the hashing of a message or the file contents.
 A hashing is a string of data, which changes when the message or file is interfered with.

 Understanding of computer hardware and software